sumittulsyan/Cypress/Docs/docs/react-native-flat-app-theme/installation/package-contents.md

 ## Package Contents

-1. Flat App React Native
+1. Training App React Native

-	This is the React Native version of Flat App Theme
+	This is the React Native version of Training App Theme
-2. Flat App CRNA
+2. Training App CRNA

-	This is the CRNA version of Flat App Theme
+	This is the CRNA version of Training App Theme
 3. Docs

-**Note**: Both the React Native and CRNA version of Flat App Theme do not differ in functionalities and working.
+**Note**: Both the React Native and CRNA version of Training App Theme do not differ in functionalities and working.

 #### System Requirements